 Try to remove obstacles that delay the customer’s decision making and help them achieve their objective easily.
 A simple example could be a car service business offering pickup of the vehicle from the site of a breakdown.

-Some simple ways to start including personalization in your offerings would be to include customer name in all the interaction you have with them (online chat, emails, or in person) and suggest products that would be useful based on their purchase history Omni Channel Presence and Support.
+Some simple ways to start including personalization in your offerings would be including customer names in all the interactions you have with them (online chat, emails, or in person) and suggest products that would be useful based on their purchase history, Omni Channel Presence, and Support.

-Customers would want to reach out to you for various reasons – inquiry, support, follow-up, or payment.
-In that attempt they would expect you to be available on numerous common platforms.
-For instance, If it is for an inquiry, it could mean reaching out to you via phone, email or in person.
+Customers will reach out to you for various reasons – inquiry, support, follow-up, or payment.
+In that attempt, they would expect you to be available on numerous common platforms.
+For instance, If it is for an inquiry, it could mean reaching out to you via phone, email, or in person.
 If it is about a review or feedback, they expect you to be on various social media channels.
-In case of payment, they would want you to be open to online/offline and other modes of payment.
+For payment terms, customers want you to be open to online/offline and other modes of payment.
 Being available to your customers on restricted channels may translate into poor experiences for them and can dent your future business opportunity.

-Once a customer has had a good experience at any of the touch points, they start expecting the same at every interaction with the business – be it at different processes (pre sales, sales, post-sales), departments (Sales, Customer Service, Finance) or subsequent purchases.
-For example, consider that a customer has purchased new software - the requirements were well understood, the installation and training were excellent, but customer support was not prompt to resolve their issue.
-This is sure to irk the customer considering the smooth experience earlier.
+Once a customer has a good experience at any of the touch points, they start expecting the same at every interaction with the business – be it at different processes (pre-sale, sale, post-sale), departments (Sales, Customer Service, Finance), or subsequent purchases.
+For example, consider that a customer has purchased new software - the requirements were well understood, and the installation and training were excellent, but customer support was not prompt to resolve their issue.
+This is sure to irk the customer, considering the smooth experience earlier.

 Remember that an inconsistent experience does serious damage to your business image while consistency helps you build trust and boost retention.
-Ensure that you do not offer anything less than what you offered the last time.
+Ensure that you do not offer anything less than what you offered previously.

 Customer experience is a complex process and needs constant attention and nurturing.
 It is also important to appreciate that what goes into creating a “wow” journey for your customer will also depend on the industry you are in.
-For example, a solid after sale service would be a common customer expectation in case of high value appliances while it may not be an essential element in the garment industry.
+For example, a solid after-sale service would be a common customer expectation with high-value appliances while it may not be an essential process in the garment industry.
 Regardless, a solid focus on customer experience strategy is sure to have a positive impact on the business.